16 year old Alan Forrest proved to be United’s hero at Hampden Park after he scored the winner three minutes from time.

 After 78 minutes, United had the ball in the back of the net through Michael Moffat.
-However, Craig Malcolm was adjudged to have handled the ball before he crossed into the box.
+However, Craig Malcolm was adjudged to have strayed offside before he crossed the ball into the box.

 Mark Roberts expressed anger at the decision and was sent to the stands for his protests.

-Ayr didn’t relent though and with 3 minutes remaining, they took a 2-1 lead thanks to a strike from substitute Alan Forrest who prodded home, becoming the youngest player ever to score for the club.
+Ayr didn’t relent though and with 3 minutes remaining, they took a 2-1 lead thanks to a strike from substitute Alan Forrest who prodded home.

 Queen’s Park: Brown, Gallacher, Coll, Grier, Brough, Rooney, Spittal, Anderson, Vitoria, Quinn, Burns(Davison).
 Subs: Capuano, Keenan, Trialist, Lochhead.

 Ayr United: Hutton, Hunter (Trialist), Pope, Campbell (Trialist), Lithgow, McLaughlin, McGowan (Forrest), Crawford, Moffat, Malcolm, Donald.
 Subs: Shankland, Forrest, McArthur, Marenghi, Muir.

 Referee: Paul Robertson